 Living Our Cultures, Sharing Our Heritage: The First Peoples of Alaska

 is an exhibition catalog with essays and photography that provide an in-depth view of Alaska Native cultural heritage.

 Anthropology is the study of humans and their societies in the past and present.

 The research conducted by the Department of Anthropology staff covers a wide range of topics and areas of the world.
-Some of the research topics include human-environmental interactions, population migration, origins of domestication, linguistics, and forensic anthropology.
+Topics include human-environmental interactions, population migration, origins of domestication, and forensic anthropology, among many others.

 Department of Anthropology Staff, 2007

 Six Smithsonian anthropologists relate the fascinating stories of how the Smithsonian came into possession of important, early collections from around the world and their value for research and local communities to this day.